averykhoo/order-revealing-encryption/README.md

 # Order Revealing Encryption

-A simple implementation of the extended CLWW ORE scheme from the paper [**Order-Revealing Encryption: New Constructions, Applications, and Lower Bounds**](./BlockORE.pdf), available at https://www.cs.utexas.edu/~dwu4/papers/BlockORE.pdf (which builds on the CLWW ORE from [**Practical Order-Revealing Encryption with Limited Leakage**](./PracticalORE.pdf)
+A simple implementation of the Lewi-Wu ORE scheme from the paper [**Order-Revealing Encryption: New Constructions, Applications, and Lower Bounds**](./BlockORE.pdf), available at https://www.cs.utexas.edu/~dwu4/papers/BlockORE.pdf (which builds on the CLWW ORE from [**Practical Order-Revealing Encryption with Limited Leakage**](./PracticalORE.pdf)